Codecademy/docs/content/kotlin/concepts/datetime/terms/toInstant/toInstant.md

   - 'paths/computer-science'
 ---

-**`.toInstant()`** is a simple way to convert a date and time string into a format that can be easily used by Kotlin programs.
-The conversion results in obtaining an Instant value, which is a standardized representation of time that is independent of time zones.
+The **`.toInstant()`** method is a simple way to convert a date-time string into a Kotlin readable format.
+The conversion results in obtaining an Instant value, which is a standardized representation of time independent of time zones.
 Essentially, it helps transform a textual representation of a moment in time into a format that can be more easily manipulated and compared programmatically.

 ## Syntax